russmckendrick/discogs-scraper/README.md

 The scraper fetches data from the Discogs API and processes the information to generate markdown files and download images.
 This data can then be used to create a static site showcasing your music collection 🎧.

+## New Features ✨

+- **Discogs Scraper Enhancements:**
+  - Integration with Apple Music and Spotify APIs for richer music data. 🎵
+  - Wikipedia data retrieval for artist information. 📚
+  - Automatic generation of markdown files for albums and artists. 📄

+## Collection Editor 🛠️

+The `collection_editor.py` script allows you to manage and edit your music collection data stored in the database.
+Perfect for maintaining an up-to-date record of your music library. 🎶

+## Running the Collection Editor 🖥️

+To run the `collection_editor.py` script, follow these steps:

+1. **Ensure Dependencies are Installed:**
+   - Install the required packages using the `requirements.txt` file.

+2. **Run the Streamlit App:**
+   - Execute the following command to start the app:
+     ```bash
+     streamlit run collection_editor.py
+     ```

+3. **Access the Application:**
+   - Open your web browser and navigate to the URL provided by Streamlit, typically `http://localhost:8501`.

+4. **Using the Application:**
+   - Enter a Release ID in the search box to fetch and edit release data.
+   - Make changes and click "Save Changes" to update the database.

 ## Running the Scraper 🏃‍♂️

 The scraper can be run using the following commands: